bujiio/buji-pac4j/README.md

 ### 2) The bridge is automatically installed

-See the whole [configuration](https://github.com/bujiio/buji-pac4j/blob/master/src/main/resources/buji-pac4j-default.ini) that is loaded by default.
+See the [configuration](https://github.com/bujiio/buji-pac4j/blob/master/src/main/resources/buji-pac4j-default.ini) that is loaded by default.

 ### 3) Install, configure and use the pac4j security library